What is spirulina?

-So what is spirulina?
+So, what is spirulina?
 Spirulina is a tiny organism living in fresh alkaline bodies of water (Alkaline means ‘not-acid’ or pH above 7).

-What is Spirulina? a Blue-green algae
+What is Spirulina?
+A blue-green algae

-Spontaneously occurring blue-green micro-algae
+Spontaneously occurring blue-green microalgae

 In other words, what is spirulina?
 Spirulina (Arthrospira platensis/maxima) is a naturally occurring blue-green microalgae that grows and thrives in warm, alkaline lakes (i.e., a non-acid environment with high pH).